 After you fill out the worksheet, then comes the brilliant part.
 If you want be free, to know the truth behind your statements, it’s time to investigate each of our judgmental statements separately by using four simple, yet brilliant questions that will bring us to exceptional awareness about how much suffering we experience when we believe our own thoughts.

-- Can you absolutely know that it’s true?
+Can you absolutely know that it’s true?
 (Yes or no.) You will get answers in the form of words or images, so meditate on this until you feel the answer.
+This question is really humbling!
+I believe no one on Earth knows what is absolutely true, because we are not God.

-- How do you react, what happens, when you believe that thought?
+How do you react, what happens, when you believe that thought?
 Close your eyes.
 What do you see?
 What would your life look like without that thought?
+Is this thought, belief, and story is causing you to suffer?

-- Who would you be without the thought?
+Who would you be without the thought?
 Be still as you listen.
+If you dropped the story and were willing to believe something different, would it free you?
 Again, I ask, can you imagine your life without judgment and suffering?
 Bliss.

 This is simple yet profound, especially as you give yourself time to ponder the questions, open your heart, and wait for the deep answers to surface.